nethalo/backup-scripts/README.md

 ## Mysqldump backup
 mysqldump.sh
 Bash script used as a wraper of the classic mysqldump backup tool.
 Run this script as a daily cronjob

+## XtraBackup script.
+xtrabackup.sh
+Bash script used as a wrapper of the Percona XtraBackup tool.
+Run this script as a daily cronjob.
+It only takes care of full backups.
+Coming soon: Incremental backups